(Chinese: 拔罐; pinyin: bá guàn)

 Cupping is a traditional form of healing that has been practiced for thousands of years in various cultures worldwide.
 Hippocrates was a fan way back in 400 BC.
 The adherence of bamboo, glass or silicone cups to the body is generated using fire or suction to create a vacuum.
 This encourages blood circulation, helps regulate body functions, stimulates the body's own defense and healing mechanisms, promotes muscle recovery, and supports general health and wellness.

 The cups can and do leave circles or lines of ruptured capillaries.
 They differ from a bruise and are considered part of the therapeutic process.
 The pink, red or purple spots disappear in about two to ten days, depending on the length of retention, darkness of the splotches, and the individual speed of healing.
 Some people do not get marks at all.
 On the extreme end, the marks are so dark, they're almost black, and can even last a month.
-These "hickies" are used diagnostically by your acupuncturist and provide valuable information about your health.
-Much in thanks to Olympic gold medalist Michael Phelps, lovely starlet Gwyneth Paltrow, and Super Bowl linebacker James Harrison, cupping is growing in popularity.
+These "hickies" are used diagnostically by your therapist and provide valuable information about your health.
+Much in thanks to Olympic gold medalist Michael Phelps, lovely starlet Gwyneth Paltrow, and Super Bowl linebacker James Harrison, and the ever beloved Justin Bieber, cupping is growing in popularity.
 Most people are not worried about the temporary blotches and are often happy to report what wonderful conversation starters they can be.

 Cupping therapy is indicated for muscle pain, nerve pain, insomnia, digestive and gastro-intestinal disorders, respiratory and cardiovascular diseases, and gynecological disorders.
 It's also excellent for detoxification.
 For tight, tense, sore muscles, it has been said that cupping can do in ten minutes what massage can do in an hour.